travis-ci/travis-foundation/contributing.md

-# Contributing to the Travis Foundation site
+# Contributing to the Travis Foundation Site

 First off, thank you for taking the time to contribute 🙌🏼  Any contribution is welcome and appreciated.
 Below you'll find an overview of contribution guidelines, with what's expected of contributors.
 Before you get started, please make sure you read and understand our [Code of Conduct](CODE_OF_CONDUCT.md).